Valentinian I: Death

 Without waiting for the spring, Valentinian decided to continue campaigning and moved from Savaria to Brigetio.
-Once he arrived on 17 November, he received a deputation from the Quadi.
-In return for supplying fresh recruits to the Roman army, the Quadi were to be allowed to leave in peace.
-However, before the envoys left they were granted an audience with Valentinian.
-They insisted that the conflict was caused by the building of Roman forts in their lands; furthermore, individual bands of Quadi were not necessarily bound to the rule of the chiefs who had made treaties with the Romans – and thus might attack the Romans at any time.
-This attitude so enraged Valentinian that on 17 November 375, while angrily yelling at the envoys, he suffered a fatal stroke.
+He arrived on 17 November 375 and had a hostile meeting with a Quadi deputation, who received permission for their people to leave in peace in return for supplying fresh recruits to the Roman army.
+The envoys insisted that the conflict was caused by the building of Roman forts in their lands.
+They added that individual bands of Quadi, not affiliated with the chiefs who had made the treaties, might still attack the Romans at any time.
+Enraged, Valentinian began yelling abuse at the envoys and suffered a fatal stroke.
 As was the custom, he was deified, becoming known as Divus Valentinianus Senior.